Frequently Asked Questions

 Do the students take field trips?

 Students in all grades have one off-campus field trip per semester.
 Students in 5-8 are offered an optional overnight field trip during the spring semester.
-In the past overnight trips included Chattanooga and Space Camp.
+In the past overnight trips included Chattanooga, Space Camp, and Nature’s Academy.

 What about Standardized testing?